Hunter Page-Lochard

 Hunter Djali Yumunu Page-Lochard is an Australian stage and screen actor of both Aboriginal Australian and African-American descent.
-He is known for his roles in the films The Sapphires (2012), Around the Block (2013) and The Djarn Djarns (2005), and the 2016 TV series Cleverman.
+He is known for his roles in the films The Sapphires (2012), Around the Block (2013) and the 2016 TV series Cleverman.

 Early life and education

-Page-Lochard is the son of Stephen Page, who is from Brisbane, and Cynthia Lochard, who is from Manhattan.
-He was born in Sydney.
+Page-Lochard is the son of choreographer Stephen Page, who is from Brisbane, and Cynthia Lochard, from Manhattan, New York City.
+Page-Lochard was born in Sydney.
 His mother, who is of African-American descent, was a dancer for the New York City Ballet and is now a teacher for the Pilates Method.
 His father, who is descended from the Nunukul people and the Munaldjali of the Yugambeh people from southeast Queensland, was a dancer turned choreographer and became the artistic director for Bangarra Dance Theatre.
+Page-Lochard credits his father, along with 11 uncles and aunts, with giving him much of his education, including at Bangarra.

-Page-Lochard attended St Mary's Cathedral College, Sydney.
+He attended St Mary's Cathedral College, Sydney.

-In 2012, Page-Lochard graduated from Australian Film, Television and Radio School, receiving a certificate in screenwriting and completed an Actors Residency course at the National Institute of Dramatic Art.
+In 2012, Page-Lochard graduated from Australian Film, Television and Radio School with a Graduate Certificate in Story Development and Screenwriting Fundamentals, and completed an Actors Residency course at the National Institute of Dramatic Art.